Offering Representation In An ALR Hearing After A DWI Arrest

 Hearings may be scheduled out as long as 120 days later, sometimes even later.
 This extra time is critically important to many of our clients who depend on the freedom to drive to work and elsewhere.
 The ALR hearing process also allows us to sometimes receive discovery from DPS faster than we might from the prosecutor in the District Attorney’s Office.

 When the time comes for your ALR hearing, you will have the opportunity to contest the suspension of your driver’s license if you failed a breath or blood test or refused to submit to such a test at the time of your arrest.

-If you do not request a hearing within the 15 days after the date of your arrest, then 40 days after arrest your driver's license will be suspended.
-If we are hired within the 15-day period, then we will request the ALR hearing for you, and we will handle this hearing as part of our representation of you.
-If your driver's license is suspended and you would like to obtain an occupational driver's license we can also assist you in this process.
-We do charge an additional fee for an occupational license.
+If you do not request a hearing within the 15 days after the date of your arrest, then 40 days after arrest your driver’s license will be suspended.
+If our firm is hired within the 15-day period, then we will request the ALR hearing for you, and Russell will handle this hearing as part of our representation of you.
+If your driver’s license is suspended and you would like to obtain an occupational driver’s license we can also assist you in this process.
+Our firm does charge an additional fee for an occupational license.

-Hunt & Tuegel, PLLC, Is Ready To Help You Fight To Protect Your Driving Privileges At Your ALR Hearing
+Contact Russell D. Hunt Sr., Attorney At Law: We Are Ready To Help You Fight To Protect Your Driving Privileges

-From our law offices in Waco, TX, we skillfully represent people in DWI Administrative License Revocation hearings (ALR hearings).
-To speak with a Waco DWI defense lawyer you can trust to focus intently on your case and provide clear, practical guidance, call 254-304-6354 or contact us online as soon as possible.
-We will provide a free initial consultation.
+From his law offices in Waco, Texas, Russell skillfully represents people in DWI Administrative License Revocation hearings (ALR hearings).
+To speak with a lawyer you can trust to focus intently on your case and provide clear, practical guidance, call 254-304-6354 or contact Russell online as soon as possible.
+He will provide a free initial consultation.